 This situation arises frequently.
 The problem comes from the fact that:

 – Westerners are very comfortable making decisions in meetings or by teleconference.

-– Westerners have more autonomy in decision making that our Japanese colleagues.
+– Westerners have more autonomy in decision-making than our Japanese colleagues.

-– In Japan, decision are rarely taken in meetings or by teleconference.
-They work via consensus decision making so Japanese employees need to consult with their colleagues before making a decision.
+– In Japan, decisions are rarely taken in meetings or by teleconference.
+They work via consensus decision-making so Japanese employees need to consult with their colleagues before making a decision.
 And they need the time to do that.

 In this case, the most likely explanation is that the Japanese were taken by surprise.
 They might have agreed to the plan but still had to consult with their colleagues.
-After consultation, it appears that the plan was not feasible, hence their lack of response afterwards.
+After the consultation, it appeared that the plan was not feasible, hence their lack of response afterward.

-- Send your questions and recommendation before any meeting or teleconference you might have.
-That way, your Japanese colleagues will have time to consult their colleagues and be able to give you feedback that, normally, is not going to change.
+- Send your questions and recommendations before any meeting or teleconference you might have.
+That way, your Japanese colleagues will have time to consult with their colleagues and be able to give you feedback that, normally, is not going to change.

 - After the meeting, write meeting minutes which you share with your Japanese colleagues.
 Ask them to approve the minutes to make sure there is no misunderstanding.